PureSpectrum1/fusion-sdk-android/README.md

 To display the survey cards, call `FusionSdk.showSurveyCards()` from your Activity or Fragment, typically in a lifecycle method like `onCreate` or `onViewCreated`.
 The SDK will then handle fetching the data and populating the view.

+To display the survey cards vertically, simply pass in the `verticalAllowed` variable set to true and it will show your cards in that order and allowing for vertical scrolling.

 In your Activity or Fragment:

 ```kotlin